binarypearl/TheFeed/README.md

 Sorry this program is no longer actually running.
 Below is how it used to work.
 Even though I should have known better, I hard coded the gmail password into the .java file.
 Now a year+ later, I had to change my password and no longer have the environment to easily re-complie the code.
+Live and learn we shall.

 What you do here is subscribe to this RSS feed with your favorite reader:  http://bobopearl.zapto.org/rss.xml Now anyone can post a new link to this RSS feed by simply adding a URL anywhere into the body of an email